-What Chromosomes Causes Autism?
+What Chromosomes Cause Autism?

 Unveiling the chromosome factor behind autism.
 Explore the genetic links and implications for understanding and treating autism.